marcin86junior/MegaPictureUploadREST/README.md

 --------

-* **Freedom to build what you want**  MegaPictureUploadREST is an open-source webiste for upload pictures..............
+* **Freedom to build what you want**  MegaPictureUploadREST is an open-source webiste for upload pictures.
+REST technology is used for permission and authorization.

-* **Diffrent groups for users**  MegaPictureUploadREST lets you to chose groups for clients/users to generate specyfic thumb........
-We have 4 groups: ......

-* **Special group entrprise** MegaPictureUploadREST is designed to fit a wide range of uses
+* **Basic group** for newcomers for free 200x200 picture.

+* **Premium group** for clients that require orginal pictures, 200x200 and 400x400

+* **Special Enterprise group** for clients that require expire links counted in time (30-30000)

+* **Special Custom group** for clients that require special size of thumbs e.g. 123x123

 * **Cross platform** MegaPictureUploadREST runs on Windows, macOS and Linux operating systems.

 Requirements:
 -------------